ite-berkeley/ite-berkeley/contact.md

 <br>

-*We are a student group acting independently of the University of California.
-We take full responsibility for our organization and this web site.*
+_We are a student group acting independently of the University of California.
+We take full responsibility for our organization and this website._